Mancini hits long home run, Orioles beat Guardians 5-4

 TRAINER’S ROOM

-Guardians: C Austin Hedges (right quadriceps muscle) is expected to be back Sunday. ”He might not have that blazing speed,” manager Terry Francona joked.
+Guardians: C Austin Hedges (right quadriceps muscle) is expected to be back Sunday. ”He might not have that blazing speed,” Francona joked.

 Orioles: C Adley Rutschman got the day off after playing the previous night.
 The Orioles top prospect is batting .149 with a double and triple over 12 games since being promoted from Triple-A Norfolk on May 21.